CERTIFICATION PROCESS AND CODE OF ETHICS

 Equine Canada Code of Ethics: "We look to sport to impart something of moral and social values and, in integrating us as individuals, to bring about a healthy, integrated society."
 The Honourable Chief Justice Charles L. Dubin

-The Academy of Equine Assisted Learning support and adopted Equine Canada’s Code of Ethics and Code of Conduct as part of their overall curriculum to provide a foundation of understanding for individual conduct.
+The Academy of Equine Assisted Learning supports and adopted Equine Canada’s Code of Ethics and Code of Conduct as part of their overall curriculum to provide a foundation of understanding for individual conduct.

 Application and Structure of the Code of Ethics